-The self-assessment template is intended to create the basis for discussion between the public sector and the investment community.
+The self-assessment templates are intended to create the basis for discussion between the public sector and the investment community.
 This will help inform the rule-making process and will in turn incentivize economies to enhance, over time, the information they make available to investors about their debt markets.
-It should be emphasized that this template is intended for the use of policy-makers in conducting self-assessments, and not for external assessors, whether in the public or private sectors.
+It should be emphasized that the templates are intended for the use of policy-makers in conducting self-assessments, and not for external assessors, whether in the public or private sectors.